 The governing body is the admissions authority and has responsibility for admissions to this school.
-The governing body has set its admission number at 30 pupils to be admitted to the Reception class in the school year that begins in September 2024.
+The governing body has set its Published Admission Number ("PAN") at 30 pupils to be admitted to the Reception class in the school year that begins in September 2025.
 (See Note 1 below)